 Museum of the 20th Century

-This unique museum was opened in 1994 and houses an impressive
+This unique museum opened in 1994 and houses an impressive

-collection of objects from the 20th Century which will appeal to
+collection of objects from the 20th Century that will appeal to

 both young and old alike!
 Your visit will take you on a